lifeike/Feike-Li_Vog-react-code-challenge/README.md

 2. installation
    - git clone && cd Feike-Li_Vog-react-code-challenge
    - npm install && npm start
+   - `git checkout feature/home` `git checkout feature/universities` `git checkout feature/postal-lookup`

+#### Tech stack

+- react
+- axios/axios-cache-adapter
+- react-bootstrap/antd
+- redux/react-redux/redux-logger/redux-promise/redux-thunk
+- connected-react-router

 #### Nice to have

+1. Typescript
-1. Add some local mock data to respond to users when remote server is down.
+2. Add some local mock data to respond to users when remote server is down.
-2. add API key to cloud database to avoid dos attack
 3. Use skeleton screen to make it more user friendly, due to time constraints, I used loading component instead.
 4. Use media query to make it more responsive
 5. For mobile side, add scroll down loading and scroll up refresh
-6. typescript

 #### Issue summary: N/A